trans-travel/trans-travel/us/tx.md

 It is important for parents of trans kids to research the current state positions towards trans healthcare before a trans child visits Texas.
-Texas does criminalize trans care for children through executive order and legal opinion by the state's attorney general, as well as pending (but not yet signed as of May 20, 2023) legislation, and elected officials in both the executive and legislative branch consider transition of children to be child abuse.
+Texas does criminalize trans care for children through law, executive order and legal opinion by the state's attorney general.
+Elected officials in both the executive and legislative branch consider transition of children to be child abuse.
 The state has shown willingness to investigate families solely on the basis of a child's gender transition care.